apanwar/sap-commerce-cloud-scalability/product-catalog/media-to-catalog-unaware-media/README.md

 - Updating the `MediaCollection` attributes of your product item model
 - Updating to `MediaContainer` attributes of your product item model

-Further feel free to enhance the script as per your need.
+Feel free to enhance the script as per your need.

+### Optimizations at source integration / user experience
+#### Backoffice
+If you like to simplify the backoffice user interface to avoid mistakes from the business users.
+You can update the backoffice configurations of product editor area to ensure that the business user creates the `CatalogUnawareMedia` and `CatalogUnawareMediaContainer` during product enrichments.

+#### Integrations
+If there are automations / integrations to create the product media for example: ImpEx, Cloud Hot Folders, etc; It is recommended that you correct the headers to ensure that the Media is created for product as `CatalogUnawareMedia` and the media container is created as `CatalogUnawareMediaContainer`.

 >**Disclaimers**
 > - This script creates a sample migration cron job that on execute migrates the media of `apparelProductCatelog`.
 This script has not been tested extensively on a productive environment.
 This is recommended to test the script extensively prior to execute it on a productive environment.